hydrusnetwork/hydrus/docs/database_migration.md

 ## these components can be put on different drives { id="different_drives" }

-Although an initial install will keep these parts together, it is possible to, say, run the database on a fast drive but keep your media in cheap slow storage.
+Although an initial install will keep these parts together, it is possible to, say, run the SQLite database on a fast drive but keep your media in cheap slow storage.
 This is an excellent arrangement that works for many users.
 And if you have a very large collection, you can even spread your files across multiple drives.
 It is not very technically difficult, but I do not recommend it for new users.

 Backing such an arrangement up is obviously more complicated, and the internal client backup is not sophisticated enough to capture everything, so I recommend you figure out a broader solution with a third-party backup program like FreeFileSync.